 Are you considering your travel options for your next holiday vacation or searching for new ways to explore the world. ?
 Here are 39 unique types of travel experiences for different types of tourists and travellers.
-Glance through them to see which ones align best with your objectives, pocketbook, family and style.
+Which ones align best with your objectives, budget, family and style.

 If you enjoy travelling, you already know it can be incredibly rewarding, enriching and spiritually fulfilling.

 Other benefits of taking a vacation include improved productivity, overall better mental health, lower stress.
-Not to mention the fact that it’s nice to take a break from your everyday routine.
+Not to mention, it’s nice to take a break from your everyday routine.